Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

      - A baker pool's stake consists of the baker's own equity capital, and delegated capital.
 This factor determines the maximum stake a baker pool may have relative to the equity capital.
 Any delegated stake above this threshold does not count.
    * -
      - pool owner cooldown duration
      - The amount of time the pool owner needs to wait before changes are effective when either decreasing stake or removing the pool.
-Note that changes are effective on the first payday after the cool-down has expired.
+Note that changes are effective on the first pay day after the cool-down period has expired.
    * -
      - allowed range for finalization commission
      - The allowed range of finalization commissions bakers may select when creating or updating pools.